Discussing Torah matters because the Torah matters

 In terms of its timespan, Genesis 38 is a long chapter.
 It spans close to two decades.

-Without realizing it, Tamar employs the same language that Judah used when he and his brothers presented the torn and bloodied robe of Joseph to their father.
 A flashback jolts Judah to his senses.
 Judah hears her words in a way that only Judah can hear.
-They land with all the force of the Holy Spirit.
+Her words land with all the force of the Holy Spirit.
 He melts.
-Judah reverses course and stops the execution.
-She is more righteous than I, he says, since I did not give her my son.
+Judah reverses course and halts the execution.
+She is more righteous than I, Judah says, since I did not give her my son.

 My Take on Gentile Inclusion - Helpful Parallels